 Past Present Future is a series of interviews by Gianpiero Venturini from Itinerant Office.
-Nanne de Ru, founder of Powerhouse Company, is the fourth of the architects to be interviewed.
+Cino Zucchi is the seventh of the architects to be interviewed.

 The flush door with jamb in painted glass or aluminium.
 A proposal fits into Rimadesio’s creative path, defining brand new stylistic possibilities by Rimadesio.
 Technological quality matched with exclusive aesthetics is able to make Luxor into a primary feature of emerging new interior design solutions